 In this programme you will learn how to handle decision situations in a systematic way so that preferred consequences are probable.

-You will be made familiar with all the stages in decision making, from selecting, gathering and processing background information, structuring of the problem and assessing the consequences to making the actual decision based on rational principles.
+After the programme you will be familiar with all the stages in decision making from selecting, gathering and processing background information, structuring of the problem and assessing the consequences to making the actual decision based on rational principles.

 The decision and risk analysis track focuses on the later stages such as finding, evaluating and choosing alternatives but also how to deal with uncertain factors such as subjective values and future outcomes.
 You will also learn to spot the difference between rational and irrational arguments for decisions.

 This programme is a full-time (100% study pace) online distance learning programme with no meetings on campus.

 You will find detailed course information, list of course literature, schedule and start date on the course information page at "Courses and timetables".
 Select semester in the drop-down menu and search by course name.